HTTPAPI Working GroupS. Dalal

 Resources are free to define such an increased scope, and usually this scope will be documented by the resource so that consumers of the resource know about the increased scope and can behave accordingly.
 When doing so, it is important to take into account that such increased scoping is invisible for consumers who are unaware of the increased scoping rules.
 This means that these consumers will not be aware of the increased scope, and they will not interpret deprecation information different from its standard meaning (i.e., it applies to the resource only).

 For example, an API might not use Deprecation header fields on all of its resources, but only on designated resources such as the API's home document.
-This means that deprecation information is available, but in order to get it, clients have to periodically inspect the home document.
+This means that deprecation information is available, but in order to get it, client application developers have to periodically inspect the home document.
 In this example, the extended context of the Deprecation header field would be all resources provided by the API, while the visibility of the information would only be on the home document.

 4. Sunset